tjabitta/EventDo/Readme.md

-# Search Experiences For Your ASP.NET Core Apps With Elasticsearch
+# EvenDo ASP.NET Core API Search For Item Your With Elasticsearch

 To run this project you will need: